 We’ve mentioned OpenPhone before in our Ultimate Ecommerce Business Toolbox article because it’s a super useful tool that many more ecommerce entrepreneurs need to know about.
 Not only does it help in the web security and privacy departments, but it’s also just convenient, efficient, and helps create efficient workflows.

-OpenPhone is a service that creates disposable phone numbers for businesses that you can use as one-offs or as entirely functional phone numbers which can be operated directly from your personal device.
-Most ecommerce entrepreneurs use OpenPhone (other similar tools exist like Hushed, but OpenPhone is tailored specifically for the ecommerce industry) to create a business phone number for their business so they don’t have to list their personal phone number when registering for business-related things.
+OpenPhone is a service that creates disposable phone numbers for businesses that you can use as one-offs or as entirely functional phone numbers that can be operated directly from your personal device.
+Most ecommerce entrepreneurs use OpenPhone to create a business phone number for their business so they don’t have to list their personal phone number when registering for business-related things.

 Prevent that from happening by using OpenPhone.
 It will keep your personal number private, but you can still conduct business as usual from your personal device.
 It’s simple and it’s really worthwhile to invest in especially if you’re in contact with your suppliers over the phone a lot or if you want to build trust in your brand by providing an actual phone number that your customers can call.